Frequently Asked Questions

 How do I send feedback or request a feature?

-We’d love to hear it.
-Post on our Feature Requests board or report issues on the Bugs board.
+We'd love to hear from you!
+Post on our Feature Requests board or report issues on the Bug Reports board.